Skip to main content

 The ADA permits employers to conduct medical examinations or ask health-related questions only as part of a voluntary employee health program.
 The word “voluntary” is the fulcrum upon which the entire legal and ethical framework rests.
 A program ceases to be a supportive resource and becomes a potential instrument of discrimination the moment participation is no longer a truly free choice.

 This concept of choice is where the lived experience of hormonal health intersects with federal law.
 For an individual with optimized endocrine function, providing a blood sample for a cholesterol test is a minor inconvenience.
-For someone experiencing the profound fatigue of or the metabolic shifts of perimenopause, the effort required to even schedule and attend such a screening can be substantial.
+For someone experiencing the profound fatigue of low testosterone or the metabolic shifts of perimenopause, the effort required to even schedule and attend such a screening can be substantial.

 When a significant financial incentive is tied to this action, the choice becomes clouded.
 The pressure to push an already depleted system to its limits can feel immense, transforming a well-intentioned program into a source of biological stress.